 Everything you need to know about setting up your temporary campgrounds can be found on the temporary campground page.

 Once approved county temporary campgrounds will be listed on the Wyandot County 2024 Eclipse Website.
 Ohio weather in April is unpredictable.
 Plan ahead for safe ways to stay warm and hydrated during your stay.

 More people in the county means more people visiting the local stores for supplies.
 Be sure your household is stocked with necessary food, medication, etc. in the days leading up to the eclipse to get through the eclipse weekend and a few days after.

 Be sure to get some cash out of the bank ahead of the eclipse weekend, too!
 It's possible that additional visitors will put strain on the available cash and on credit systems in the area.
 Make sure you're prepared, just in case.

 Wyandot County offers many wonderful local restaurants and favorite chain restaurants.
 Local food trucks also are likely to be operating during the eclipse weekend.

 For food establishments looking to sell food off-site, additional permits are needed.
 More information can be found in the temporary food vendor packet.
 Still have questions?
 Contact Wyandot County Public Health at 419-294-3852.

-Rest assured that the Wyandot County Emergency Management Agency is currently creating backup communication plans to ensure that emergency communication lines are open and ready.
+Rest assured that the Wyandot County Emergency Management Agency has tested communication systems and has prepared redundant communication methods to ensure that emergency communication lines are open and ready.
 Subscribe to receive Wyandot County emergency alerts here.